Category

 WATCH HERE

-Another way technology can enhance your threat monitoring capabilities is with location data from your employees, used to pinpoint proximal threats.
+Another way technology can enhance your threat monitoring capabilities is with location data from your employees, which can be used to pinpoint proximal threats.
 This feature can help improve your threat monitoring capabilities even for your non-traveling employees, but it’s especially useful when they are on the go.
-Since travelers move around frequently, having their location data integrated with your threat data, you’ll be more likely to spot events that might harm your people or affect their plans.
+Since travelers move around frequently, having their location data integrated with your threat data will make you more likely to spot events that might harm your people or affect their plans.

 Stay in touch

-Duty of care in business travel is also supported by simple communication between the traveler and HQ.
-When you notice a new threat, you need to make the traveler aware of it so they can take action to keep themself safe.
-By using a threat intelligence program that integrates with your mass notification system, you make it all the easier and faster, increasing the odds of a positive safety outcome.
+Simple communication between the traveler and HQ also supports duty of care in business travel.
+When you notice a new threat, you need to make the traveler aware of it so they can take action to keep themselves safe.
+Using a threat intelligence program that integrates with your mass notification system, you can automate alerts and updates to travelers in real time, increasing the odds of a positive safety outcome.

-Employees also need a way of responding to those alerts with information of their own or to raise the alarm of dangers that they’ve noticed themselves.
+Employees also need a way of responding to those alerts with their own information or raising the alarm of dangers they’ve noticed themselves.
 Your mass notification system should be able to send messages in both directions, from company travel management and the travelers themselves.
 Not only does increased communication support your duty of care obligations, but it also serves to reinforce your safety culture and prove to your employees that you’re heavily invested in their safety and health.
 This improves morale, boosts productivity and retention, and generally makes your company a better place to work.

 The specific risks your traveling employees may face will vary widely depending on the kind of business you do, where you travel, and other factors.
-An energy company that sends employees to oil fields in remote parts of Saudi Arabia has to prepare for very different risks than the ones a software company must prepare for with sales reps traveling domestically.
+An energy company that sends employees on international travel trips to oil fields in remote parts of Saudi Arabia has to prepare for mitigating risks far different from those a software company must prepare for with sales reps traveling domestically.
+It will also be important to consider employee health issues or personal risks when planning travel security measures.

-Needless to say, it’s crucial that you create your own business travel plans and tailor them for your travelers, their tasks, and their destinations.
+Needless to say, you must create your own business travel plans and tailor them for your travel process, your travelers, their tasks, and their destinations.
 We’ve gathered some examples to give you an idea of what these measures might look like.

 Natural disasters